e-gov/TARA-Server/doc/Configuration.md

 <a name="configuration_parameters"></a>
-## Configuration parameters
+## 2. TARA specific configuration parameters
 --------------------

 The configuration of the TARA service is managed through a central configuration properties file - `application.properties`.
 In addition to Apereo CAS configuration properties described [here](https://apereo.github.io/cas/5.3.x/installation/Configuration-Properties.html) the `application.properties` can also include properties for TARA specific features.
 The following document describes the custom configuration properties available in TARA service.

 <a name="id_card"></a>
-### ID-card authentication
+### 2.1 ID-card authentication

-Table 1 - Enabling ID-card authentication feature in TARA
+Table 2.1.1 - Enabling ID-card authentication feature in TARA

 | Property        | Mandatory | Description |
 | :---------------- | :---------- | :----------------|
 | `id-card.enabled` | N | Feature toggle for authentication with ID-card in TARA.
 Enables this feature to be loaded if set to `true`, otherwise ignores all other ID-card related configuration.
 Defaults to `false`, if not specified. |

-Table 2 - Enabling ID-card certificate validation
+Table 2.1.2 - Enabling ID-card certificate validation

 | Property        | Mandatory | Description |
 | :---------------- | :---------- | :----------------|
 | `id-card.ocsp-enabled` | N | Enables ID-card certificate validation if set to `true`, otherwise ignores all other ocsp related configuration.
 Defaults to `true`, if not specified. |

-Table 3 - Configuring ID-card truststore
+Table 2.1.3 - Configuring ID-card truststore

 | Property        | Mandatory | Description |
 | :---------------- | :---------- | :----------------|